destinyae/o1js/README-nix.md

 Nix has a garbage collector that **is not used by default** after every run.
 Instead, artifacts get accumulated in your disk unless configured otherwise.
-This is why we recomend `auto-optimise-store = true` (you will be prompted to accept this).
+This is why we recommend `auto-optimise-store = true` (you will be prompted to accept this).
 You can also run `nix-store --optimize` retroactively.

 If you still need to free up space you can run `nix-store --gc`, unfortunately